rohitshikhare/logging-and-request-python/README.md

 accessed and manipulated with HTTP requests to the REST API.
 The HTTP method tells the API which action to perform on the resource.

-      While there are many HTTP methods, the five methods listed below are the most commonly used with REST APIs:
+      the five methods listed below are the most commonly used with REST APIs:

 HTTP method     |    Description
 ----------------|-----------------------------------------